 Chinese Senior Health Resource Guide

 Navigating the US medical system can be a challenge for Chinese seniors, especially if they are not born in the US and have limited command of the English language.
-The Senior Health Resource Guide, produced by El Camino Health, features a wealth of useful health information and resources especially for Chinese seniors.
-A collaborative effort between our Chinese-speaking physicians and leaders from the Chinese community, the bilingual guide is written in Chinese and English so that senior citizens can share it with families and care givers.
+The Senior Health Resource Guide, produced by the Chinese Health Initiative in 2014, features a wealth of useful health information and resources especially for Chinese Seniors.
+A collaborative effort between our Chinese-speaking physicians and leaders from the Chinese community, the bilingual Guide is written in Chinese and English so that senior citizens can share it with families and care givers.
+We have updated this contacts and contents to make this valuable resource guide continuously applicable and useful for our community.
 Below is a summary of the contents:

 - Healthcare basics – Everything from an overview of the American medical system to how to choose a family doctor and medical specialists, patient rights, and a list of potentially dangerous interactions between Chinese herbal medicines and prescription drugs